fwojcik/smhasher3/CONTRIBUTING.md

 Please keep new tests to the general pattern of existing tests:
 - common or reusable code should be in `util`
 - all of the test-specific code should be in one .cpp file
-- the new test probably should be templated by the hashtype and this use the `INSTANTIATE()` macro
+- the new test probably should be templated by the hashtype and then use the `INSTANTIATE()` macro
-- the .h file only contains the interface to be called by `main.cpp`
+- the new test's .h file should onl contain the interface to be called by `main.cpp`
 - add a new `g_test` variable for the test and a matching entry in `g_testopts` in main.cpp, as well as a new section for the test in the `test()` function similar to the existing ones